Synthesizing multi-log grasp poses in cluttered environments: METHOD

 \subsection{Synthetic data set}

-We simulated 212 piles, each consisting of four logs.
+We simulated 604 piles, each consisting of four logs.
+The decision to only use piles of four logs during training was deliberate, as it allows us to test the model's ability to generalize to both more and fewer target objects than it was trained on.

+A third of the piles featured one or more obstacle.
 With four logs, there are $2^4-1=15$ possible target subsets to consider, and we tried to find valid grasps for each subset.
-After removing samples that displayed unphysical behavior or unstable log configurations, we were left with 3116 grasp map samples, annotated with 7617 grasps in total.
-Out of the 3116 samples, 1102 were cases where no successful grasp could be found for the given targets.
-In addition to these 212 piles, we generated 250 unannotated piles, that we used as the test set.
+After removing samples that displayed unphysical behavior or unstable log configurations, we were left with 5,491 grasp map samples, annotated with 12,124 grasps in total.
+Out of the 5,491 samples, 2,039 were cases where no successful grasp could be found for the given targets.
+In addition to these 604 piles, we generated a test set of 1,200 unannotated piles.

 Each sample consisted of an RGB-D image and a segmented mask of target logs, along with grasp data encoded into 2D arrays as seen in Fig.~\ref{fig:encoded_sample}.
-The encoding was made using the grasp rectangle method proposed by Morrison \textit{et al.} \cite{morrison2020learning}.
-However, unlike them, we used rectangles of constant width (\SI{20}{cm}) rather than letting the rectangles' sizes be proportional to the grasp width, $w$.
-We hypothesized that using proportional rectangle sizes for the indicator channel would lead to a model that assigns higher probabilities to areas surrounding wide grasps.
+The encoding was made using the grasp rectangle method proposed by Morrison \textit{et al.}~\cite{morrison2020learning}.
+Unlike them, we used rectangles of constant width (\SI{20}{cm}) rather than letting the rectangles' sizes be proportional to the grasp width, $w$.